-- · discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - license or design enzyme inhibitors for development as drug candidates; - execution of some preclinical studies and late-stage development for our compounds and drug candidates; - management of our clinical trials, including medical monitoring and data management; - · management of our regulatory function; and - manufacturing, sales, marketing and distribution of our drug candidates.
+- discovery of proteins that cause or enable biological reactions necessary for the progression of the disease or disorder, called enzyme targets; - · licensing or design of enzyme inhibitors for development as drug product candidates; - execution of some preclinical studies and late-stage development for our compounds and product candidates; - · management of our clinical trials, including medical monitoring and data management; - execution of additional toxicology studies that may be required to obtain approval for our product candidates; - manufacturing the starting materials required to formulate our drug compounds; - management of our regulatory function; and - manufacturing, sales, marketing and distribution of our product candidates.

 Our failure to engage in successful collaborations at any one of these stages would greatly impact our business.
 If we do not license enzyme targets or inhibitors from academic institutions or from other biotechnology companies on acceptable terms, our product development efforts would suffer.
-Similarly, if the contract research organizations that conduct our initial or late-stage clinical trials or manage our regulatory function breached their obligations to us, this would delay or prevent the development of our drug candidates.
+Similarly, if the contract research organizations that conduct our initial or late-stage clinical trials or manage our regulatory function breached their obligations to us, this would delay or prevent the development of our product candidates.